July 19, 2012

 Yahoo!
 From 2010-02-20 To 2014-08-07

 Statement of Interest

 Collaboration and contribution

-Sean Roberts has been working within the OpenStack community for over three years, with over two years as an OpenStack Board Director.
-He has been elected three times to represent the OpenStack Foundation Gold Membership.
-Sean has also held the Chair of Finance and Tax Affairs committee positions, in addition to being a member of the DefCore and Gold Membership committees.
-He has strong relationships with many of the Gold Members and has been active with the Gold Member tagup meetings.
-He looks forward to continuing to serve as your Gold Member representative on the Board of Directors.
+I have been involved with OpenStack for four plus years, with over two years as an OpenStack Board Director.
+I have been elected three times to represent the OpenStack Foundation Gold Membership.
+I have also held the Chair of Finance and Tax Affairs committee positions, in addition to being a member of the DefCore and Gold Membership committees.

 Sean has already been nominated by:

 - Shamail Tahir